Esta historia me suena season 2

-The second season of Esta historia me suena (shown on screen as Esta historia me suena: Vol. 2) aired from 18 December 2019 to 22 March 2020 on Las Estrellas.
+The second season of Esta historia me suena (shown onscreen as Esta historia me suena: Vol. 2) aired from 18 December 2019 to 22 March 2020 on Las Estrellas.
 The season is produced by Genoveva Martínez and Televisa.
 The season consists of fifteen one-hour episodes.
 The episodes are named after classic songs.
 Filming of the season began on 16 August 2019.
 The entire season is available via streaming on Blim TV.

 Each episode of the second season is presented by the singer María José.